niepp/mini_cnn/README.md

 # mini_nn
-for learning neutral network based on c++ 11
+for learning neural network based on c++ 11